25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 The Gobi Desert is rich in different types of natural resources, such as oil, coal, and minerals like gold, copper, and silver.
 In the late 1800s, China’s government started to develop this region’s mineral resources.

 Hunting was a very popular activity among the tribes of the Gobi Desert in the 1800s.
 Foxes, wolves, and gazelles were among the most commonly hunted animals.
-Hunting was also popular as a means of controlling the population of predators, which posed a threat to the livestock of the tribes.

 Moreover, in the late 1800s, the Government of China launched military campaigns to maintain control and suppress rebellion over the Gobi Desert.
-These military campaigns were often brutal, and many civilians were caught in the crossfire.

 Cultural Diversity

-Tourism in the Gobi Desert:
+Tourism is growing in the Gobi Desert:

 The Gobi Desert has become an increasingly popular tourist destination in recent years, with visitors drawn to its rich cultural heritage and rugged beauty.